madox2/vim-ai/README.md

 **Tip:** Press `Ctrl-c` anytime to cancel completion

 **Tip:** setup your own [key bindings](#key-bindings) or use command shortcuts - `:AIE`, `:AIC`, `:AIR`

+If you are interested in more tips or would like to level up your Vim with more commands like [`:GitCommitMessage`](https://github.com/madox2/vim-ai/wiki/Custom-commands#suggest-a-git-commit-message) - suggesting a git commit message, visit the [Community Wiki](https://github.com/madox2/vim-ai/wiki).

 ## Reference